Oblivion (T-Pain album)

-Oblivion (stylized as OBLiViON) is the fifth studio album by American musician T-Pain, released through Konvict Muzik, RCA Records and his own label Nappy Boy Entertainment on November 17, 2017.
+Oblivion (stylized as OBLiViON) is the fifth studio album by American singer T-Pain, released through Konvict Muzik, RCA Records and his own label Nappy Boy Entertainment on November 17, 2017.
 It is his second album released after the closure of Jive Records and his final album under Akon's Konvict Muzik label.
 Recording sessions for the album took place from 2014 to 2017.

 Critical reception

 HipHopDX said, "Fans of T-Pain will find that his fifth go-around is a quality cure for their six-year itch.
 One thing can be said for the rapper/singer: he never under-delivers — even if the expectation is for him to totally drop a masterpiece onto the world".
 Damien Morris of The Guardian expressed a negative response of the album saying that "the music is just tasteless and tired, the sound of a migraine struggling to maintain an erection".
+Pitchfork wrote that "Oblivion feels like a “business decision” album: it’s a casual affair that frees him from his label obligation to RCA.
+It isn’t exactly phoned in, but T-Pain has more in his tank than what he shows here, even though the tracks that reflect his past eras display his versatility and allow for optimistic glimpses of a career resurgence."

 Track listing

 Credits adapted from Tidal and XXL.